 One of the great things about technology is that it has made it easier than ever to create, store, and organize important documents and records.
-For both employers and employees, pay stubs matter.
+For both employers and employees, payroll and pay stubs matter.
 You need to keep these records for a sufficient amount of time in order to keep your finances in order and to protect your interests.

 Know the Law: Understanding Paperless Pay

 Under federal labor regulations (most notably the Fair Labor Standards Act (FLSA)), American employers are required to keep accurate payroll records, including records of an employee’s hours worked and their total amount of compensation.
 However, federal law does not require management to provide pay stubs to employees.
 Instead, pay stub regulations are controlled by state regulations.
 As such, before choosing a payroll service or program, it is important to learn the relevant laws in your state.
 Here, we offer a basic overview of the different regulations across the 50 states.

 *Please note that state laws can change relatively frequently.
 This list is being provided for informational purposes only.
 Business owners should always confirm that the specific laws in their state have not changed before altering their payroll procedures.
 Be sure to check with the most recent version of the specific statutes in your jurisdiction.

 The No Requirement States